 Programs Built for Busy Adults

-Adult and Graduate Programs are geared toward the way adults learn, with active participation, learning outside the classroom, and an emphasis on applying what you're learning to your professional situation.
+Online and graduate programs are geared toward the way adults learn, with active participation, learning outside the classroom, and an emphasis on applying what you're learning to your professional situation.
 Graduates of Southern Wesleyan University have been successful in their fields as they have applied practical knowledge and skills developed while enrolled.
 Our goal is to ensure our programs prepare and set our students up for success in their fields.

 To make sure everyone is involved and engaged, most courses use a workshop-style format that is designed to generate class-wide discussions about ideas and allow you to evaluate the subject matter based on your practical experiences.
 With this format, teachers are no longer lecturers but facilitators who can offer new theories and perspectives for discussion.